 The biomass used as raw material in this study is pineapple crown.
 The production of activated carbon from the pineapple crown uses the method previously reported [12].
 Pre-carbonization was carried out by heating at a temperature of 250°C for 2.5 hours.
-The pre-carbonization process will cause the sample color to be dark-brown and self-adhesive in the sample will appear.
+The pre-carbonization process will cause the sample sample will appear.
 The sample is smoothed with a ball milling instrument.
-The ball milling process is carried out with the aim to produce finer the dark-brown pineapple crown powder.
+The ball milling process arrived out with the aim to produce finer the dark-brown pineapple crown powder.
 The dark-brown pineapple crown powder was activated using KOH activator with a ratio of 1:1.
 The sample powder is converted into a monolithic or pellet form by using a Hydraulic Press system [13].
-Pyrolysis processes such as carbonization and physical activation are carried out using a one-step integrated method [14].
-Carbonization begins with the flow of nitrogen gas (N2) with a gas flow rate of 1.5 L min-1 at a temperature of 600 °C and followed by physical activation by flowing CO2 gas at a temperature of 900 °C. Physical activation time were varied at 1.5, 2, 2.5 and 3 hours.
+Pyrolysis processes such as carbonization and physical activation are carrie 16 ut using a one-step integrated method [14].
+Carbonization begins with the flow of nitrogen gas (N2) with a gas flow rate of 1.5 L min-1 at a temperature of 600 °C and followed by physical activation by flowing CO2 gas at a temperature of 900°C. Physical activation time were varied at 1.5, 2, 2.5 and 3 hours.
 Based on this time variation, each sample is labeled AC-1.5, AC-2.0, AC-2.5 and AC-3.0.
 Then carbon pellets were wash until the washing water becomes neutral [15].
 The preparation of supercapacitor cells in two-electrode system consisting of carbon electrodes, separator, electrolytes and current colectors [1,16].
 Separator used is the duck eggshell membrane [17] and H_2SO_4 solution as electrolyte [18].